-Workforce Area Selected Recruitment Leading Practice Description of Recruitment Leading Practice Strategic workforce planning 2.
-Develop competency and staffing requirements Develop competency and staffing requirements, regularly assess competency and staffing needs, and analyze the IT workforce to identify gaps in those areas.
-Strategic workforce planning 3.
-Monitor competencies and vacancies Monitor the agency's progress in addressing competencies and vacancies and report to agency leadership on progress.
-Strategic workforce planning 4.
+Workforce Area Selected Recruitment Leading Practice Description of Recruitment Leading Practice 4.
 Establish and track recruiting metrics Establish and track metrics to monitor the effectiveness of the recruitment program and hiring process, including their effectiveness at addressing skills and vacancies, and report to agency leadership on progress addressing skill and vacancy gaps.
 Talent acquisition 5.
-Recruit continuously year- round Recruit continuously and start the hiring process early in the school year.
-Talent acquisition 6.
-Strategically leverage hiring flexibilities Strategically leverage available hiring flexibilities and fully engage the agency's human resources staff and offer recruiting incentives such as recruitment bonuses, relocation expenses, and student loan repayments.

-Workforce Area Selected Retention Leading Practice Description of Retention Leading Practice Strategic workforce planning 1.
-Determine key performance objectives and goals Use data to determine key performance objectives and goals that enable the agency to evaluate the successes of its human capital approaches.
+Recruit continuously year-round Recruit continuously and start the hiring process early in the school year.
+6. Strategically leverage hiring flexibilities Strategically leverage available hiring flexibilities and fully engage the agency's human resources staff and offer recruiting incentives such as recruitment bonuses, relocation expenses, and student loan repayments.
+Workforce Area Selected Retention Description of Retention Leading Practice Description of Retention Leading Practice Strategic workforce 1.
+Determine key Use data to determine key performance objectives and goals that enable planning performance objectives and goals Use data to determine key performance objectives and goals that enable performance objectives and goals Use data to determine key performance objectives and goals that enable the agency to evaluate the successes of its human capital approaches.
 Talent management 2.
 Continually assess agency needs Management continually assesses the knowledge, skills, and ability needs of the agency so that the agency is able to obtain a workforce that has the required knowledge, skills, and abilities to achieve organizational goals.
 Engaging employees 3.
-Collect and assess training performance data Collect and assess performance data (including qualitative or quantitative measures, as appropriate) to ensure that training is connected to improving individual and agency performance.
-Engaging employees 4.
-Implement meaningful rewards Implement meaningful rewards programs and provide incentives to motivate and reinforce expected levels of performance and desired conduct, including training and credentialing, as appropriate.
-Engaging employees 5.
-Develop tailored flexibilities, benefits, and incentives Develop a tailored approach to the use of available flexibilities, benefits, and incentives by taking advantage of those flexibilities that are appropriate for their particular organization and its mission accomplishment and tailoring benefits to employees' needs.
+Collect and assess training performance data Collect and assess performance data (including qualitative or quantitative measures as appropriate) to ensure that training is connected to improving individual and agency performance.
+4. Implement meaningful rewards Implement meaningful rewards programs and provide incentives to motivate and reinforce expected levels of performance and desired conduct, including training and credentialing, as appropriate.
+5. Develop tailored flexibilities, benefits, and incentives Develop a tailored approach to the use of available flexibilities, benefits, and incentives by taking advantage of those flexibilities that are appropriate for their particular organization and its mission accomplishment and tailoring benefits to employees' needs.
 Employee morale 6.
 Align employee performance with agency goals Align individual employee performance expectations with agency goals so that individuals understand the connection between their daily activities and their organization's success.
-Employee morale 7.
-Establish and track retention metrics Establish and track metrics of success for improving employee morale, and report to agency leadership on progress in improving morale.
-Employee morale 8.
-Determine morale problems and take action Determine root causes of employee morale problems by analyzing employee survey results using techniques such as comparing demographic groups, benchmarking against similar organizations, and linking root cause findings to action plans.
+7. Establish and track retention metrics Establish and track metrics of success for improving employee morale, and report to agency leadership on progress in improving morale.
+8. Determine morale problems and take action Determine root causes of employee morale problems by analyzing employee survey results using techniques such as comparing demographic groups, benchmarking against similar organizations, and linking root cause findings to action plans.
 Develop and implement action plans to improve employee morale.
-Employee morale 9.
-Involve employee input in strategies Involve employees and other stakeholders on a periodic basis in developing and implementing future workforce strategies and explicitly address and use that input.
+9. Involve employee input in strategies Involve employees and other stakeholders on a periodic basis in developing and implementing future workforce strategies and explicitly address and use that input.